 Our 10.25″ crowned Medicine Buddha statue is depicted using unique symbolism and also traditional Buddhist mudras and poses.
 Please observe that our exquisitely hand carved Medicine Buddha sits in double lotus pose on a single lotus pedestal.
 Additionally, he is simultaneously depicting the traditional Varada mudra with his right hand.
 However, he also is displaying the Dhyana mudra (meditation mudra) with his left hand.
 Furthermore, in the palm of his left hand he holds the traditional alms bowl of a monk.

 Crowned Medicine Buddha Statue Features

-The Myrobalan plant is a traditional herbal remedy in ancient India.
-Also, you may be surprised to learn that it is still used today.
+The Myrobalan plant is a traditional herbal remedy that is still used today.
 However, the medicinal qualities of the plant are used metaphorically in this Medicine Buddha statue.
-Indeed, the cure for ill will, hatred and delusion are only found in dedicated practice.
-Therefore, the best cure for all karma related disease and physical ailments is preemptive.
-Or at least, it is more effective that way.
+Buddhists believe extinguishing the defilements will end all mental and physical suffering.
+Click here to learn more about Medicine Buddha symbolism.